microfeed/microfeed/README.md

 ### Step 4.
 Make a few clicks on Cloudflare dashboard

-To manage your microfeed instance, you'll use the admin dashboard at ${CLOUDFLARE_PROJECT_NAME}.pages.dev/admin, for example, [https://microfeed-org.pages.dev/admin/](https://microfeed-org.pages.dev/admin/) (the admin dashboard needs to be protected by Cloudflare Zero Trust).
+To manage your microfeed instance, you'll use the admin dashboard at ${CLOUDFLARE_PROJECT_NAME}.pages.dev/admin, for example, [https://microfeed-org.pages.dev/admin/](https://microfeed-org.pages.dev/admin/).
+After creating a [Cloudflare Zero Trust](https://one.dash.cloudflare.com) account, create a new Self-Hosted Access Application.

 Upon accessing the admin dashboard for the first time, you'll complete the setup process by following the checklist: